tiacsys/bridle/boards/waveshare/rp2040/doc/index.rst

 Supported Features
 ******************

-Similar to the :ref:`zephyr:rpi_pico` the Waveshare RP2040 board configuration supports the following hardware features:
+Similar to the |zephyr:board:rpi_pico| the Waveshare RP2040 board configuration supports the following hardware features:

 .. list-table::